Lottery 'n Go » Blog » Lottery Prediction Algorithm Excel: Predict Lotto Numbers Using Excel

 It’s an excellent way to have fun in the process of selecting randomized numbers for your ticket.
 The odds of getting the same numbers are incredibly low.
 And the best part is that this algorithm applies to all lotteries.
 The only thing to consider is changing the numbers based on the lotto’s rules.

-How to Determine Lottery Probability in Excel
+Can You Determine Lottery Probability in Excel?

 Create the following in your workbook: